aws/aws-advanced-jdbc-wrapper/docs/using-the-jdbc-driver/ClusterId.md

 ## Overview

-The `clusterId` parameter is a critical configuration setting when using the AWS Advanced JDBC Wrapper to connect to multiple database clusters within a single application.
+The `clusterId` parameter is a critical configuration setting when using the AWS Advanced JDBC Wrapper to connect to multiple database clusters within a single application**.
 This parameter serves as a unique identifier that enables the driver to maintain separate caches and state for each distinct database cluster your application connects to.

 ## What is a Cluster?